fatedier/frp/README.md

   sk = abcdefg
   bind_addr = 127.0.0.1
   bind_port = 6000
+  # when automatic tunnel persistence is required, set it to true
+  keep_tunnel_open = false
   ```

-4. On machine C, connect to SSH on machine B, using this command:
+3. On machine C, connect to SSH on machine B, using this command:

   `ssh -oPort=6000 127.0.0.1`